 The insolvency of several companies of the same group is subject to a voluntary special regime which consists of co-ordinated proceedings, either from their commencement (with the filing of a joint petition for insolvency) or at a later stage, through the concentration of judicial competences, the appointment of the same insolvency administrator or the co-ordination of the different insolvency plans.
 Substantive consolidation of the different debtor's assets and liabilities is only exceptionally possible in case of asset intermingling.
-The co-ordination of the opening of negotiations with creditors or through the approval of a joint restructuring plan.
+The co-ordination is also possible in pre-insolvency mechanisms, through the submission of a joint communication of the opening of negotiations with creditors or through the approval of a joint restructuring plan.